Overconfidence Bias: The Psychological Trap That Topples Titans

 Many traders fall prey to the illusion of control, a manifestation of overconfidence bias where individuals overestimate their ability to influence outcomes.
 This can lead to excessive trading, as traders believe they can consistently outperform the market.

 Daniel Kahneman, a psychologist and Nobel laureate (born 1934), has extensively studied this phenomenon.
-He notes, “The confidence we experience as we make a judgment is not a reasoned evaluation of the probability that it is right.
+He notes, “The confidence we experience as we judge is not a reasoned evaluation of the probability that it is right.
 Confidence is a feeling, one determined mostly by the story’s coherence and by the ease with which it comes to mind, even when the evidence for the story is sparse and unreliable.”

 The Role of Mass Psychology in Overconfidence